 If you water your plants from the base, make sure the watering trays can't be reached.

 The perimeter of your yard will constantly be tested by your exploring bunny.
-They can crawl through surprisingly small gaps and with a bit of digging and chewing they can quickly open up a space big enough to squeeze through.
+They can crawl through surprisingly small gaps and with a bit of digging and chewing they can quickly open a space big enough to squeeze through.
 Here are a few things to check to make sure you have bunny proofed all the escape routes.

 Don't take any chances, even if your fence goes down to the ground it's best to dig along the edge and bury some bricks or lengths of wood along the edge.

 If you have a hedge then you will need to add some additional reinforcement.
-You can make it escape proof with some wire mesh, it is best to bury this into the ground so it can't be undermined.
+You can make it escape proof with some wire mesh, it is best to bury this into the ground so it cannot be undermined.
 If your bunny starts to excavate a spot try laying a paving stone over the area can stop it.

 Gates often have a space underneath them which although seems small is big enough for a bunny to crawl under.
 Block off any spaces under or around the gate.